Editorial & Peer Review Process

 - Final plagiarism screening with iThenticate software.

 Members of the IAFOR Journal of Arts & Humanities Editorial Board are experts in diverse fields within the arts and humanities.
 As of June 2018, there are 7 scholars from 5 countries on the journal’s editorial board.
-The Editor takes steps to always ensure that all manuscripts are completely anonymised.
+The Editor ensures at every stage that all manuscripts are completely anonymised.

 We do not guarantee short peer review times, although reviewers are requested to return their review within 2 to 3 weeks.
 The editorial process may take more time (sometimes considerably) when there are extenuating circumstances, such as conflicts with the evaluators’ teaching duties at the beginning or end of an academic semester, or pandemics.